jerry81/GHP/2023/apr.md

   - nvidia top AI chips sell more than 40K on ebay
   - red hat, largest linux company, pushing to become cloud power
   - AMZN bedrock - chatgpt and dall-e rival
+  - didi targets robotaxis by 2025
+  - twitter partners with eToro for stock/crypto trading

 4/13
 - politics